raspberrypilearning/tweeting-babbage/worksheet.md

     ![](images/connect-camera.jpg)

-1. Boot the Pi and from the command line or LXTerminal test that it works with the command `raspistill -k`.
-If you see the camera's image on the screen, you know it's working.
-Press `Ctrl + C` to exit the preview.

-1. Now open a new Python window in IDLE3, save as `camera.py` and enter the following code:
+1. Now open a new Python window in IDLE, save as `camera.py` and enter the following code:

     ```python
     from picamera import PiCamera
     from time import sleep

-    with PiCamera() as camera:
+    camera = PiCamera()
     camera.start_preview()
     sleep(3)
     camera.capture('/home/pi/image.jpg')
     camera.stop_preview()
     ```

     This is a test script to check we can take a picture from Python.

 1. Run with `F5` and you should see a preview on the screen for 3 seconds before the camera takes the picture.

-1. Open the file manager and you should see `image.jpg`.
+1. Open the File Manager and you should see `image.jpg`.
 Double-click the icon to open it up.

 ## Tweet a picture from the Pi camera